 The district's Food Service program will use a variety of communication methods including website, social media, emails, robocalls, newsletters and ensure communications are translated into the languages spoken by families in the district as much as possible.
-During the month of August, plans will be finalized to include how families will have access to food service ordering and purchasing options.
+Plans will be finalized to include how families will have access to food service ordering and purchasing options in the remote learning plan as well as the hybrid learning plan.